Gas fuel* and oxygen flame (*commonly propane or acetylene).

 Flame spraying can be seen as a similar concept to paint spraying.
 Once the system is connected up, the sprayer operates a valve to start the gases flowing and lights the gas stream.
-A trigger is then used to start/stop the wire feed into the flame and the coating deposited in a similar way to spray painting.
+A trigger is then used to start/stop the wire/powder feed into the flame and the coating is deposited in a similar way to spray painting.
 These systems are used to reclaim surfaces by applying a similar material or give the surface different properties by coating it with a different material.
 Most metals can have an aluminium coating applied by the flame spray process.
 This can be for aesthetic, anti-corrosion, conductivity or many other reasons.
 Zinc can also be applied to most substrates using the flame spray process.
 This is often to provide galvanic protection of the substrate, but may be for a number of other reasons.

 With flame spraying, you are using the heat that is generated from the combustion of a mixture of oxygen and a fuel gas, commonly oxy/propane or oxy/acetylene.
 The molten material is atomised and sprayed to build up a coating layer.
 Propane gas is most commonly used for spraying low melting point materials such as zinc, aluminium and their alloys at high throughput rates.
 Propane can also be used to spray bronzes, coppers, Babbitt, nickel, tin/zinc and some steels, although optimum throughput rates may not be achieved with these materials.
 The Metallisation MK73 system uses propane gas.